olets/hometown-prompt/Recipes.md

 # For example, a compact prompt to fit nicely with other modules:
 GIT_PROMPT_KIT_SHOW_INACTIVE_STATUS=0
 GIT_PROMPT_KIT_USE_DEFAULT_PROMPT=0

-# Use Git Prompt Kit and Spaceship
+# Load Git Prompt Kit (will differ depending on installation method)
-# Will vary by your installation method.
-For example on zsh with zinit:
-zinit light /Users/home/Sites/olets/git-prompt-kit

 eval "$(starship init zsh)"
 ```